 Here is a rather complex example of a Business Process Matrix for a multi-step, multichannel marketing campaign framework, but the same principle can apply with greater simplicity for more streamlined or partial marketing process scenarios like, for instance, simple email broadcast, drip or nurture campaigns.

-Developing a Business Process Matrix looks like a lot of work, but in my experience, it is the best way of documenting and visualising the multitude of process steps, customer interactions, system dependencies and interconnections within an a typically intricate marketing and customer engagement ecosystem.
+Developing a Business Process Matrix looks like a lot of work, but in my experience, it is the best way of documenting and visualising the multitude of process steps, customer interactions, system dependencies and interconnections within a typically intricate marketing and customer engagement ecosystem.

 The Business Process Matrix is also fantastic to get all your process stakeholders on the same page (literally), to jointly discover how their respective areas of responsibility and competence collectively form the ‘bigger picture’ (figuratively)!